Voronoi conjecture for five-dimensional parallelohedra

 \begin{lemma} If all dual 2-cells of $\mathcal T_P$ equivalent to parallelograms are coherent, then the Voronoi conjecture is true for $P$. \end{lemma} \begin{proof} First we claim that the value of gain function $\gamma$ is 1 on every cycle of facet vectors of $\mathcal T_P$.
 It is enough to show that for cycles within single dual 3-cell of $\mathcal T_P$.
-For dual 3-cells equivalent to a tetrahedron or an octahedron we refer to \cite[Lem 3.6]{GGM} which established that the gain function on a sequence of facet vectors around any vertex of a dual 3-cell is 1 provided all dual 2-subcells incident to this vertex are triangles.
+For dual 3-cells equivalent to a tetrahedron or an octahedron, we refer to \cite[Lem 3.6]{GGM} which established that the gain function on a sequence of facet vectors around any vertex of a dual 3-cell is 1 provided all dual 2-subcells incident to this vertex are triangles.
 The claim for tetrahedral and octahedral dual 3-cells then follows as every relevant cycle of facet vectors within the dual 3-cell can be decomposed in (a product of) cycles around vertices and cycles defined by triangular subscells, and for each such cycle the gain function is~1 by the argument above or by Definition \ref{def:gain}.

 For a dual 3-cell equivalent to a pyramid, the cycle of facet vectors around its apex has gain function 1 due to \cite[Lem.
 3.6]{GGM}.
 For cycles around base vertices of the pyramid, the gain function is~1 due to Definition \ref{def:gain_new}.
 Similarly to the previous case, these five cycles around the apex and the base vertices together with the four cycles of facet vectors defined by triangular subcells of the pyramid can be used to decompose any cycle of facet vectors within the pyramid and give the claim of the lemma.